I help to make a difference

 If you are self-motivated and able to work autonomously as well as showing plenty of initiative when it comes to handling a wide range of situations, then this could be the right role for you!

-If you are shortlisted, you will be contacted by Jen Davey, the Internal Recruiter for this role.
+If you are shortlisted, you will be contacted by Basanti Lama, the Internal Recruiter for this role.

 For further information, please contact us on the details provided.